Got Questions? Excellent.

 Woah, whoops!
 How did Rupert Holmes hack my website...again?
 That guy is incorrigible...

 But seriously, as cheesy as it sounds, choosing a coach is something you do with your heart.
-Yes, even a Career Coach.
+Yes, even a Leadership Coach.
 If your heart's a little quiet on the matter, here's a couple of good indicators you've found the right coach:

 - I've made you laugh at least once in this FAQ